PratyushT/PepperDataTest/README.md

 Once the jar is built, you need to run following commands, as per the relevant scenarios, giving the properties file as command line argument:

-For processing the logs in batch mode
+#For processing the logs in batch mode

 spark-submit --class com.pepperData.LogProcessing LogProcessing-0.0.1-SNAPSHOT.jar <propertyFileLocation>

+Your final command will look something like this:

-Example: spark-submit --class com.pepperData.LogProcessing LogProcessing-0.0.1-SNAPSHOT.jar D:\PepperDataWorkSpace\pepperdata.properties
+spark-submit --class com.pepperData.LogProcessing LogProcessing-0.0.1-SNAPSHOT.jar D:\PepperDataWorkSpace\pepperdata.properties

-For processing the logs in streaming mode
+#For processing the logs in streaming mode

 spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.2.0 --class com.pepperData.LogProcessing D:\PepperDataWorkSpace\PepperData\target\LogProcessing-0.0.1-SNAPSHOT.jar <propertyFileLocation>

+Your final command will look something like this:

-Example: spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.2.0 --class com.pepperData.LogProcessing D:\PepperDataWorkSpace\PepperData\target\LogProcessing-0.0.1-SNAPSHOT.jar D:\PepperDataWorkSpace\pepperdata.properties
+spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.2.0 --class com.pepperData.LogProcessing D:\PepperDataWorkSpace\PepperData\target\LogProcessing-0.0.1-SNAPSHOT.jar D:\PepperDataWorkSpace\pepperdata.properties

+You will see the results getting displayed on the console